bdwilson/ecovacs-api/README.md

 </pre>

 # Troubleshooting
-1. If you have multiple vacuums, you may need to change the number to 1, or 2 if you have 3 vacuums on your account.
+1. If you have multiple vacuums, you may need to change the number above in the usage to 1, or 2 if you have 3 vacuums on your account.
 2. You should make sure sucks works before configuring this script.
 <pre>
 # sucks login